H3aven-Labs/localForage/README.md

 localForage uses localStorage in browsers with no IndexedDB or WebSQL support.
 See [the wiki for detailed compatibility info][supported browsers].

+> 🚨‼️ **Attention: do not commit changes to .npmrc file with auth token as this is a public repository**

 To use localForage, just drop a single JavaScript file into your page:

 ```html